developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Other*** is chosen, the license is activated by communicating to some other Server.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MUST be specified to identify the Server to be used.

-### Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL
+### License Action Activate License Method From Server Custom URL

 This Managed Configuration allows an Administrator using an EMM to provide the URL of a Custom Server through which a Zebra-issued license is activated on a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.

-### Zebra Licensing Configuration - License Action Activate License Method From Server Custom Friendly Name
+### License Action Activate License Method From Server Custom Friendly Name

 This Managed Configuration allows an Administrator using an EMM to provide a *Friendly Name* for a Custom Server through which a Zebra-issued license is activated on a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.

 A *Friendly Name* is kept for each Custom Server used to acquire licenses and is used when later operating on such licenses to identify the Custom Server through which a license was acquired and through which it must be refreshed, returned, etc. The *Friendly Name* also is used to identify a Custom Server to be deleted.

-### Zebra Licensing Configuration - License Action Activate License Method From Local File Path and Name
+### License Action Activate License Method From Local File Path and Name

 This Managed Configuration allows an Administrator using an EMM to provide the local path and file name of a license file in the device file system from a which a Zebra-issued license is activated on a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Local File*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.
 The Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class** MUST also be specified to identify the class of Server from which the license file was acquired, which could impact how it is processed.

-### Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class
+### License Action Activate License Method From Local File Source Server Class

 This Managed Configuration allows an Administrator using an EMM to provide the class of Server from which the license file to be activated was acquired and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Local File*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method** and the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Local File Path and Name** is specified.

-### Zebra Licensing Configuration - License Action Return License Server Type
+### License Action Return License Server Type

 This Managed Configuration allows an Administrator using an EMM to provide the Type of Standard Server through which a Zebra-issued license was activated on a Zebra Android device and therefore through which it should be returned, and should be specified only if the value ***Return License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.